 The Notes and the Guarantee are not registered under the Securities Act or under any state securities laws.
 Unless specified otherwise in the applicable Offering Memorandum Supplement, the Notes and the Guarantee are being offered pursuant to the registration exemption contained in Section 3(a)(2) of the Securities Act.
-The Notes and the Guarantee may also, in conjunction with or independently from the exemption from registration provided by Section

-3(a)(2) of the Securities Act, be offered (i) in reliance on the exemption from registration provided by Section 4(a)(2) of the Securities Act, (ii) in reliance on the exemption from registration provided by Rule 144A or (iii) in reliance on Regulation S for offers outside the United States to non-U.S. persons.
+The Notes and the Guarantee may also, in conjunction with or independently from the exemption from registration provided by Section 3(a)(2) of the Securities Act, be offered (i) in reliance on the exemption from registration provided by Section 4(a)(2) of the Securities Act, (ii) in reliance on the exemption from registration provided by Section 4(a)(2) of the Securities Act, (ii) in reliance on the exemption from registration provided by Rule 144A or (iii) in reliance on Regulation S for offers outside the United States to non-U.S. persons.
 As a result, the Section 4(a)(2) Notes, Rule 144A Notes or Regulation S Notes, as applicable, may not be offered, sold, pledged or otherwise transferred except in a transaction exempt from, not subject to, the requirements of the Securities Act and applicable state securities laws.
 See transfer and resale restrictions set forth in "Notice to Investors" and any additional restrictions, if any, in the applicable Offering Memorandum Supplement.
 Due to these transfer and resale restrictions you may be required to bear the risk of your investment for an indefinite period of time.
-In addition, neither the Securities and Exchange Commission (the "SEC") nor any state securities commission or regulatory authority has recommended or approved the Notes or the Guarantee, nor has any such commission or regulatory authority reviewed or passed upon the accuracy or adequacy of this Offering Memorandum or any applicable Offering Memorandum Supplement.
+In addition, neither the Securities and Exchange Commission (the "SEC") nor any state securities commission or regulatory authority reviewed or passed upon the accuracy or adequacy of this Offering Memorandum or any applicable Offering Memorandum Supplement.